 Walk up building (WLK-UP BLDG)

-Any building that doesn't have an elevator.
+Any building that doesn’t have an elevator.
 Better pricing especially for those fifth and sixth floor walk ups.
-Usually pre-war
+Usually pre-war and brownstone construction.

 It is an apartment where you typically walk into the living room from the door and to the right is a small room and to the left is a small room with the kitchen and bathroom in the center with the very small living room or eat-in-kitchen that is also used for a living room.
 People claim these to be 2 bedroom apartments but they are better used as one.